Search ConsoleGoogle Search Console MCP server

 Read tools scoped to the properties you connect, plus approval-gated sitemap management.
 Every write is proposed in chat and confirmed before it reaches Google.

-What is the NotFair Google Search Console MCP server?
+Common questions about authenticating, configuring, and using the NotFair Google Search Console MCP server.

 It's a remote MCP (Model Context Protocol) server at https://notfair.co/api/mcp/google_search_console that exposes your Google Search Console properties as a typed tool surface for AI agents.
 Claude Desktop, Claude.ai Web, Claude Cowork, Claude Code, and Codex can all connect to it and answer questions over live organic-search data — top queries, page CTR, index coverage, and sitemaps.